NixCCT/inst-tools/README.md

   ```

   # DESIGNED FOR TESTING
-  Nnot be used against anyone
+  Not be used against anyone
   nI am not responsible for the damage they do with this <B>SCRIPT</B>